divVerent/aaaaxy/README.md

 your language\!
 You can always copy the translation files from Transifex to `assets/locales/<language>/` to try them out locally.

+Some automated verification of translation files is done at startup to check that text fits in boxes and format strings work properly - see the log output of the game in the terminal for details.

+A script to quickly try out your downloaded translations from Transifex is provided in `scripts/try-from-transifex.sh`.

 ## Mathematical Notes

 This game does not take place in the Euclidean space you're used to -